 Pain is also a turn-off.
 Sex isn’t that much fun if you are in pain or out of it from pain pills.
 Nausea associated with medication also makes for a bad sexual experience.
-So no sex until you are not in any pain is advised.
+So, no sex until you are not in any pain is advised.
 Listen to your body and use some common sense.
 If something hurts, don’t do it.

-The key in resuming sex is to use common sense.
-In many cases you may need to be somewhat inventive with positioning to enjoy sex.
+The key to resuming sex is to use common sense.
+In many cases, you may need to be somewhat inventive with positioning to enjoy sex.
 Having someone’s body weight on an area that is healing is not a good idea.
 But, if you can position yourselves to prevent this, you may be able to proceed without harm.
 Listen to your body.
 If nothing is hurting, it is probably ok.
 Start slow and be careful.

 So the bottom line is that you invested a lot of time, money, and some discomfort when going through plastic surgery.
-It is important that you follow all post-operative activity restrictions for an uncomplicated recovery and success in your results.
-The first 3 weeks after surgery may be the riskiest so be careful during this time frame.
+It is crucial that you follow all post-operative activity restrictions for an uncomplicated recovery and success in your results.
+The first 3 weeks after surgery may be the riskiest, so be careful during this time frame.
 Listen to your body and use common sense.
 If in doubt, ask your plastic surgeon.